-Mr. Boccuzzi is a member of the Bar in New York and is admitted to the practice before the U.S. Supreme Court, the United States Court of Appeals for the Second Circuit, District Courts for the Southern and Eastern Districts of New York and the Eastern District of Michigan.
+Mr. Boccuzzi is a member of the Bar in New York and is admitted to the practice before the U.S. Supreme Court, the United States Court of Appeals for the Second Circuit and Fourth Circuit, District Courts for the Southern and Eastern Districts of New York and the Eastern District of Michigan.
 He is a member of the Federal Bar Council and sits on the board of New York Lawyers for the Public Interest.

 Mr. Boccuzzi is distinguished as one of the best lawyers for international arbitration by Chambers Global

 , Latin Lawyer 250: Latin America's Leading Business Law Firms